-NETIQUETTE: In a traditional classroom, students are reminded that behavior that disrupts the class or interferes with other students and their ability to learn is unacceptable.
+Netiquette: In a traditional classroom, students are reminded that behavior that disrupts the class or interferes with other students and their ability to learn is unacceptable.
 Any person engaged in disruptive behavior receives a written warning from the instructor.
 Similarly, in an online course, any disruptive behaviors, such as but not limited to electronic postings, emails, or electronic messages that disrupt the class or interfere with learning goals and objectives are unacceptable.
 Electronic communication-the backbone of online courses-must be civil, respectful, and cordial at all times.
 Any posting that disrupts or interferes with learning will be removed, and the author of the posting will receive a written warning.
 A second disruptive posting will cause the author to be administratively withdrawn from the course.
 A pattern of disruptive behavior and continued disregard for Netiquette may be grounds for disciplinary action.

-CELL PHONES/RECORDERS/LAPTOPS ETC.: All electronic equipment such as cell phones, recorders, laptops, cameras etc. will be turned off during class sessions unless otherwise directed by the class instructor.
+Cell Phones/Recorders/Laptops, etc.: All electronic equipment such as cell phones, recorders, laptops, cameras, etc. will be turned off during class sessions unless otherwise directed by the class instructor.
 The department does not allow recording of classes and labs.

-DRESS CODE: Students are expected to always abide by the student dress code above and below the waist during in person and virtual sessions.
+Dress Code: Students are expected to always abide by the student dress code above and below the waist during in-person and virtual sessions.
 Identification badges must be worn below the neck, but above the waistline and must be visible to others.
-Students should be in business casual or NSU Tampa Bay Regional Campus OTD scrubs for classes, meetings or events, and business attire for presentations.
+Students should be in business casual or NSU Tampa Bay Regional Campus OTD scrubs for classes, meetings, or events, and business attire for presentations.
 For men, professional attire includes trousers, dress shirts, closed-toe shoes, and a necktie.
 Professional attire for women includes dresses or skirts of appropriate length (skirt hem should come at least to the mid-thigh when standing), or slacks, blouses, and closed-toe shoes.
 Socks are required for participation in labs during Institutes.
 Students must attend class and meetings dressed in appropriate clothing or they will be instructed to change clothing.
 In such cases, students will be considered late or absent.
-For online live and/or collaborate courses, students must be in proper dress code as well.
+For online live and/or collaborative courses, students must be in the proper dress code as well.
 Failure to do so may result in referral to the Committee on Student Progress for disciplinary action.
-Dress code for labs and clinical education includes other grooming and hygiene requirements such as:
+The dress code for labs and clinical education includes other grooming and hygiene requirements such as:

-- Hair must be pulled back and controlled, or up off the collar • - Artificial nails, nail art, and acrylic nails or nail extensions may not be worn.
-This is for safety of clients and the student by preventing bacteria from festering or from cutting someone unintentionally. - Nails must be trimmed to 1/4" past the tip of the finger or essentially not above the fingertip. • Nail polish must not be chipped or cracked.
-This is for safety of clients, and the student.
-This will prevent bacteria from festering and causing secondary infections. - Any visible tattoos must be covered. - For student safety, any visible body piercings and any jewelry that can be grasped or torn from the body/head cannot be worn. - Depending on learning activity or facility policy, other common jewelry such as rings or watches may need to be removed. - Clean socks are required when walking on mats and other floor, lab and treatment areas. •
+- Artificial nails, nail art, and acrylic nails or nail extensions may not be worn. - Nails must be trimmed to 1/4" past the tip of the finger or essentially not above the fingertip.
+Nail polish must not be chipped or cracked. - Tattoos must always be covered, except when in lab and in lab attire.
+The design must not contain offensive language or images.
+The instructor has the discretion to ask a student to cover tattoos.
+Offensive tattoos must always be covered and are unacceptable for class, labs and clinical settings. - For student safety, any visible body piercings and any jewelry that can be grasped or torn from the body/head cannot be worn.
+The instructor has the discretion to ask a student to remove any body piercing. - Depending on the learning activity or facility policy, other common jewelry such as rings or watches may need to be removed. - Clean socks are required when walking on mats and other floor, lab and treatment areas. - During non-institute days, students must follow the college dress code policy while on campus.